FTSE 100 higher despite M&S share fall

 Royal Mail shares rose 1% to 526.5p after regulator Ofcom said it would not impose any new price controls on the company.

 Ofcom said it had decided against new controls because of the declining market for letters and increasing competition for parcel deliveries.

-Electrical goods and mobile phone retailer Dixons Carphone rose 0.5% as it pushed up its full-year profit forecast after enjoying strong sales.
+Electrical goods and mobile phone retailer Dixons Carphone fell 0.1% after it pushed up its full-year profit forecast after enjoying strong sales.
 It now expects profits of between £445m and £450m.